ansible/awx-logos/TRADEMARKS.md

 #### 6.1.3 Events

-You can use the signage in the <<Brand Standards>> to promote the software and Project at events.
+You can use the Logo to promote the software and Project at events.

 ### 6.2 Permitted uses